 If you’re looking to sell your car, it can be even worse too — is it really worth sorting any problems out if you’re only going to lose money?

-If you choose to sell privately though, there are some things to consider.
+If you choose to sell your car privately though, there are some things to consider.
 Read on for a guide to selling a car without an MOT.

 What is an MOT certificate?